 - Zero joining La Résistance in Mega Man Zero.
 The other members look up him as a field leader (Ciel, the actual leader, is more of a pacifist) because he's a legendary hero.

 - Halo 3: ODST features the Rookie, who is also the Heroic Mime.
-It's zig-zagged a bit, since he's still a veteran who's actually both higher-ranked and more experienced than the squad's demolition expert; ODSTs don't allow actual rookies to join their unit.
+It's zig-zagged a bit, since he's still a veteran who's actually both higher-ranked and more experienced than the squad's demolition expert; ODSTs don't allow actual rookies to join their number.

-- Seth, the main character in Atlantis The Lost Tales, is the newest recruit of the Queen's Companions and the hero of the story.
+- Seth, the main character in Atlantis: The Lost Tales, is the newest recruit of the Queen's Companions and the hero of the story.

 - Willow of Earthsong is very much this, as she is missing all of her memories since that's what happens on Earthsong, and she's also a completely new being.
 So, minor skills aside, she is as rookie as they come.